Institutional Stablecoin Market Intelligence

 - What is Stablecoin Beat?

-- Stablecoin Beat is a market intelligence publication covering the stablecoin ecosystem.
-It publishes daily market cap data, on-chain flow signals, depeg alerts, and editorial analysis of stablecoin markets, policy, and infrastructure.
+- Stablecoin Beat is a market intelligence platform tracking the stablecoin ecosystem.
+It publishes daily data on 267+ stablecoins totalling $327.4B in market cap, plus on-chain flow signals, peg stability scores, and editorial analysis of stablecoin markets, policy, and infrastructure.

 - Which stablecoins does Stablecoin Beat track?

-- Stablecoin Beat tracks over 300 stablecoins by market capitalisation, including USDT (Tether), USDC (Circle), DAI, USDe (Ethena), FDUSD, PYUSD, RLUSD, and all other USD-pegged and algorithmic stablecoins with meaningful market cap.
+- Stablecoin Beat tracks 267+ stablecoins by market capitalisation, including USDT (Tether), USDC (Circle), DAI, USDe (Ethena), FDUSD, PYUSD, RLUSD, and all other USD-pegged and algorithmic stablecoins with meaningful market cap.
+Data sourced from CoinGecko and DefiLlama, updated daily at 15:00 UTC.

 - How often is stablecoin data updated?

-- Market cap and price data are updated daily at 15:00 UTC from CoinGecko and on-chain sources.
+- Market cap and price data are updated daily at 15:00 UTC from CoinGecko.
 The signals feed is refreshed five times daily.
 Weekly editorial recaps are published every Monday.

 - What is stablecoin market dominance?

-- Stablecoin market dominance measures the percentage of total stablecoin market capitalisation held by a single issuer.
-USDT dominance above 60% indicates Tether controls the majority of stablecoin supply.
+- Stablecoin market dominance measures the percentage of total stablecoin market cap held by a single issuer.
+USDT currently holds 57.8% dominance.
 Shifts in dominance signal capital flows between issuers, often tied to regulatory developments, yield differentials, or chain-level adoption trends.

 - What is a stablecoin depeg?